aravindvnair99/Hall-Management-System/ISSUE_TEMPLATE.md

-# I found some bugs or issues.
-Where do I report?

-Report [here](https://github.com/aravindvnair99/Hall-Management-System/issues/new) in detail answering these questions:

-* What steps did you take to make the bug appear?
+What steps did you take to make the bug appear?

-* How can the bug be fixed?
-(Incase you know)
+How can the bug be fixed?
+(In case you know)

-* Which OS are you using?
+Which OS and which all packages / softwares / dependencies are you using?

-* Have you tried any troubleshooting steps such as a reboot for example?
+Have you tried any troubleshooting steps such as a reboot for example?

-* Have you followed the prescribed prerequisites?
+Have you followed the prescribed prerequisites?

-# How do I contact the team?

-Check [here](https://github.com/aravindvnair99/Hall-Management-System/graphs/contributors) for the list of contributors.
-Contact one of them through their profiles.